 - Slice the fruit into thin slices.

-- Mix together the fruit and brown sugar in the bottom of the pitcher for at least an hour.
+- Mix together the fruit and brown sugar in the bottom of a large pitcher for at least an hour.
 You may be tempted to skip this step, but macerating, or soaking, the fruit this way will make the fruit release its juices.
 Without this soaking step, you won’t be able to taste the fruit much!

 - Add in the whole spices.